+The gig economy is still going strong in 2023.
 If you’re considering joining the movement, you’ve no doubt been advised by countless online lists to start an Etsy shop, drive for Uber or start a blog.
 Fine ideas indeed, but there are several roads less traveled that are just as good or better, but not nearly as well known — therefore, not as crowded or competitive.
 Consider these six unheralded, but potentially lucrative, side gigs.

 Become a Medical Detective

 In the strange-but-true department of side gigs is medical detective — kind of like the show “House,” only in real life and starring you.
 If you have a passion and a knack for sleuthing out the root cause of medical ailments and symptoms, consider signing up with CrowdMed.